It all started…

 Take your favorite recipe and:

-- Decrease the bake time to 25%: If your oven recipe calls for 40-50 min, your microwave will only take 10-12 min!!!
-(As in any baking, go for the shorter time and add more as needed…)
+- Decrease the bake time to 25%: If your oven recipe calls for 40-50 min, your microwave will only take 10-12 min.
+(As in any baking, go for the shorter time and add more as needed.)

 - Let it sit in the microwave for about 6 min after it “dings.”
 (It keeps cooking.)

-And it turned out fantastically!
-Yes, there were some differences.
-The outside was a bit damp rather than crusty, and the top had a bump in the center rather than the perfect curve that you hope for in the oven, but it tasted SO GOOD!
-In a fraction of the time!
+Guess what.
+It turned out fantastic.
+Yes, there were differences.
+The outside felt a bit damp rather than crusty, and the top “bumped” in the center rather than the perfect curve-top that you hope for in the oven.

 But what did I REALLY learn?
 Well, I have to say, I’d never have tried baking in the microwave if it hadn’t been for my broken oven.
-And I guess, if I have the time—and a range that only turns on when I want it to—I’d still choose the oven.
-But now, I have options!
-And fast ones at that.
+If I have the time—and a range that only turns on when I want it to—I’d still choose the oven.

-So lesson learned:
+So, lesson learned:

 Or said another way, When God closes an oven door, He may just open that microwave window…